 Master of Jurisprudence (MJur) & Graduate Diploma in Jurisprudence (GradDipJur)

-The Jurisprudence program provides a graduate qualification in legal thought and theory, including the philosophy of law and the sociological theory of law.
-The subject matter covers law in the context of human thought and the history of ideas as well as law in its social, cultural and political context.
-The focus is on the general principles of law, its operation and function in society and comparatively across history, cultures and nations.
-While Australian law is used as a reference point for discussion and comparison, the units are generally not concerned with Australian or English common law but with law as a social and cultural phenomenon together with its function and effects.
+The Jurisprudence Program provides a graduate qualification in legal thought and theory, including the philosophy of law and the sociological theory of law.
+The subject-matter covers law in the context of human thought and the history of ideas as well as law in its social, cultural and political context.
+The focus is on the general principles of law, the operation and function of law in society and the comparative study of law across history, cultures and nations.
+While Australian law is used as a reference point for discussion and comparison, the units move beyond concerns of Australian law and consider law generally as a social and cultural phenomenon, together with its function and effects.